Backend: secure contact API

 Document env vars and runbooks so your team can own the service long term.

-A fit when you need a focused service: contact pipelines, webhooks, or JSON APIs with TypeScript, clear validation, and deployment-friendly configuration.
+A fit when you need a contact pipeline, webhook receiver, or JSON API with TypeScript, clear validation, and deployment-friendly configuration.
+You keep ownership; we leave env docs and a runbook your team can operate.